rafalmas/gript/README.md

 ##Features

 - Javascript validation using es-lint.
+- TypeScript validation and incremental compilation
-- SASS validation and incremental compilation
+- SASS validation and compilation
 - unit tests performed using Karma and PhantomJS
 - unit testing coverage metered by Istanbul
 - HTML partials pre-loading into the Angular template cache
-- full concatenation/minification for all production js and css files
+- full concatenation/minification for all production JS and CSS files
-- Live-reload capability: web app is auto-refreshed if html, TypeScript or Sass files change.
+- Live-reload capability: web app is auto-refreshed if HTML, TypeScript or Sass files change.
 - watch tasks: if your source files change, they will be checked for errors, compiled and then injected into your application.

 ## Structure requirements for applications supported